psi4/psi4/doc/sphinxman/source/sapt.rst

 improves efficiency.

 The latest addition to the SAPT code is the SAPT0 method for open-shell monomers.
-Currently, |scf__reference| ``UHF`` should be used.
 This code is available for both exact and density fitted integrals, except for the dispersion terms which are only implemented with a factorization relying on density fitting.
+Both ``UHF`` and ``ROHF`` |scf__reference| can be used, but coupled induction computations are currently not supported with ``ROHF``.
+This means that orbital relaxation is not included and the uncoupled induction term is computed instead.
 If both monomers are open-shell, their coupling is assumed to be high spin, i.e. two doublets would interact to form a triplet.